Dealing with Discovery Klingons

 Option A: Classic only

 Considering that the new Klingons were not well received by many fans and that the classic ones are still a much more important staple of the franchise, the decision may be in favor of the latter.
-For Picard, this would make a lot of sense, considering that Worf has old-style make-up and the visual discrepancy would be odd if any other Klingons he met in season 3 looked totally different than he himself, and also totally different than any of the hundreds of members of his species he ever met on TNG and DS9.
+For Picard, this would make a lot of sense, considering that Worf has old-style make-up and the visual discrepancy would be odd if any other Klingons he met in season 3 looked totally different than he himself, and also totally different than any of the hundreds of members of his species he ever encountered on TNG and DS9.
 After all, he is the character with the most appearances in the franchise and belongs to the alien race with the most screen time.
 On the other hand, Picard will end after season 3, and there may be no need to show Klingons besides Worf at all.

 For Discovery, to replace the new Klingons with the old ones would create quite an intraseries visual discrepancy.
 There is one important reason why this likely won't happen.
 Discovery already made a deal of a much smaller change by explicitly addressing the fact that they got back their hair in season 2.
 It would require an according explanation for the Klingons to mutate yet again, especially in relation to firmly established characters such as L'Rell, Voq, Kol and T'Kuvma.
 Even though the USS Discovery is in the far future now and much seems possible, hinting at another political or even biological transformation of the species would be very contrived.